effectualpy/effectual/README.md

     uv add effectual --dev

-Finally add the following lines to your pyproject.toml and configure to your hearts desire
+Finally add the following lines to your pyproject.toml and configure to your heart's desire

 ```TOML
 [tool.effectual]